-- Supporting the development of economic growth locations notably at Maylands Hemel Hempstead, St Albans, Hatfield, Welwyn Garden City and Harlow.

-- Supporting the sustainable delivery of housing growth, particularly at Hemel Hempstead, Watford, St Albans, Welwyn Hatfield district, Ware and the new Garden Town at Gilston north of Harlow. delete text "at Gilston north of"

-- Working with Highways England to ensure

-the safe and effective operation of their

-network within the corridor [M1, A1(M),

-M11, M25 and A405] and its interchanges

-with the local network, but also the whole

-stretch of the M25 from Junctions 20 to 27

-given the parallel A414 provides a diversion

-route for this.

-- Supporting delivery of works to mitigate the impact of development on the Radlett Aerodrome site.

-- Developing an A414 Corridor Strategy to more fully consider the function, issues and options for improving this corridor to support growth and the delivery of LTP objectives.
-This includes considering whether a Harlow northern bypass is required linking the A414 with the new M11 junction 7A.

-- Working in partnership with Network Rail and Train Operating Companies to bring forward improvements to capacity on the Hertford East branch line, and short to medium term service improvements on the Abbey Line as detailed in the LTP4 Rail
+- Supporting the development of economic growth locations notably at Maylands Hemel Hempstead, St Albans, Hatfield, Welwyn Garden City and Harlow. - Supporting the sustainable delivery of housing growth, particularly at Hemel Hempstead, Watford, St Albans, Welwyn Hatfield district, Ware and the new Garden Town at Gilston north of Harlow. - Working with Highways England to ensure the safe and effective operation of their network within the corridor [M1, A1(M), M11, M25 and A405] and its interchanges with the local network, but also the whole stretch of the M25 from Junctions 20 to 27 given the parallel A414 provides a diversion route for this. - Supporting delivery of works to mitigate the impact of development on the Radlett Aerodrome site. - Developing an A414 Corridor Strategy to more fully consider the function, issues and options for improving this corridor to support growth and the delivery of LTP objectives.
+This includes considering whether a Harlow northern bypass is required linking the A414 with the new M11 junction 7A. - Working in partnership with Network Rail and Train Operating Companies to bring forward improvements to capacity on the Hertford East branch line, and short to medium term service improvements on the Abbey Line as detailed in the LTP4 Rail to long term passenger transport options on the Watford to St Albans corridor, which could enhance town centre and station connectivity and complement other LTP4 scheme proposals in the area.

-Pack 128Strategy.
+Pack 108 of ategy.
 Further consideration will be given